eimink/layerino/README.md

 # layerino
-Tournament layout system for use with OBS
+Tournament layout system for use with OBS Studio

-Built for using with The Kaupunkisota Overwatch tournament
+Built initially for using with The Kaupunkisota Overwatch tournament, but has been used for other tournaments as well. :)

-layerino consists of html pages and a control application for Windows
+layerino consists of html pages and a control application for Windows.

 ![layerino](https://cdn.pbrd.co/images/GTOfmbI.png)

+## Features
+* Top of the screen layer for displaying team names and map scores with easy team switching from side to side

+* Fullscreen layer for displaying teams and their logos for upcoming match

 ## Instructions
 1) Build layerino or download binaries from [releases](https://github.com/eimink/layerino/releases/)